 3 Low Maintenance Dog Breeds Suitable For Stay at Home Moms

 We would say that every home needs a dog.
-They are great companions, they keep the house safe, and the best part is that they can even make your job easier.
+Dog is a great companion, a dog keeps the house safe, and the best part is that the dog can even make your job easier.

 But of course, if you are a stay at home mom, then things get a little more complicated.
 After all, in this case, you basically have another child on your hands.
-That shouldn’t be the matter, though, which is why we put together this list.
+That shouldn’t be the matter, though, which is why we put together this list of low maintenance dog breeds.
 To make your job easier.

 Low Maintenance Dog Breeds Suitable For Stay at Home Moms